 The smell of valerian root comparable to musky shoes.
 Today, many consider the smell to be unpleasant.
 However, not that long ago valerian root was used as an aromatic perfume.
 The scent is strong and garners a “love it or hate it” reaction in most people.
 In cats, the ratio is about 50/50.

-In fact, some cats love the smell of valerian root so much so that most gardening advice for valerian root is to keep it away from cats.
-This is the result of the iridoid actinidine.
-Actinidine has a similar structure nepetalactone, found in catnip.
+Some cats love the smell of valerian root so much so that most gardening advice for valerian root is to keep it away from cats.
+Cats are attracted to the actinidine in valerian root.
+Actinidine has a similar structure to nepetalactone, which is found in catnip.

 The smell of valerian is also attractive to rats.
 Legend has it that the Pied Piper of Hamelyn used valerian root to lead all the rats out of the town.
 His flute playing was only a guise.